praveens-git-bit/Build2024-FabricDocument/exercise1.md

 >**Note:** Due to time constraints, we will not be publishing and running the Dataflow from the Pipeline.

 10. Click on the **close** icon at top right of the **Dataflow** window.

+Note: *If required please reduce the browser page size or scroll up to close the dataflow window.*

 ![Datawarehouse.](mediaNew/task-1.2.08.png)